-Comprising three independent NEDs and the Chairman, its main purpose is to ensure that the management of certain of the Group's financial assets (including its investment portfolio), is properly governed, controlled and performing as expected within agreed risk parameters.
-The committee reviews and advises on any major financial decisions on behalf of the Board and reports to the Board on how it has discharged its responsibilities.
+Comprising three independent NEDs and the Chair, as at 31 December 2023, its main purpose is to ensure that the management of certain Group financial assets (including its investment portfolio) is properly governed, controlled and performing as expected within agreed risk parameters.
+The Committee reviews and advises on any major financial decisions on behalf of the Board and reports to the Board on how it has discharged its responsibilities.